2017 United Kingdom general election: Security

 Two major terrorist attacks took place during the election campaign, with parties arguing about the best way to prevent such events.
 May, after the second attack, focused on global co-operation to tackle Islamist ideology and tackling the use of the internet by terrorist groups.
-After the first attack, Labour criticised cuts in police numbers under the Conservative government.
+Following the first attack, Labour criticised cuts in police numbers under the Conservative government.
 Corbyn also linked the Manchester attack to British foreign policy.
 The Conservatives stated that spending on counter-terrorism for both the police and other agencies had risen.

 Former Conservative strategist Steve Hilton said Theresa May should be "resigning not seeking re-election", because her police cuts and security failures had led to the attacks.
 Corbyn backed calls for May to resign, but said she should be removed by voters.
 May said that police budgets for counter-terrorism had been maintained and that Corbyn had voted against counter-terrorism legislation.

 The Conservative manifesto proposed more government control and regulation of the Internet, including forcing Internet companies to restrict access to extremist and adult content.
 Following the London attack, Theresa May called for international agreements to regulate the internet.
 The Conservative stance on regulation of the internet and social media was criticised by Farron and the Open Rights Group.

 On 6 June, May promised longer prison sentences for people convicted of terrorism and restrictions on the freedom of movement or deportation of militant suspects when it is thought they present a threat but there is not enough evidence to prosecute them, stating that she would change human rights laws to do so if necessary.

 The UK's nuclear weapons, including the renewal of the Trident system, also featured in the campaign.
 The Conservatives and Liberal Democrats favoured Trident renewal.
 Labour's manifesto committed to Trident renewal; Corbyn confirmed renewal would take place under Labour, but declined to explicitly speak in favour.
 He also declined to answer whether as prime minister he would use nuclear weapons if the UK was under imminent nuclear threat.